 Provide guidance about the nature and standard of research work expected, including advice on attaining that standard, together with advice on academic practice in the discipline, matters of research design, ethical issues, and appropriate health and safety issues.
-Supervisors should make it clear to each research student that the research and writing up should be capable of completion within the minimum period and provide guidance on the appropriate volume of research work for the degree in question.
+Supervisors should make it clear to each research student that it is possible for the research and writing up to be completed within the minimum period and provide guidance on the appropriate volume of research work for the degree in question.
 They should also assist each research student in developing a clear timetable of work and emphasise the importance of keeping to it.